 - Short peripheral IV: This is the most common IV access device that can be used up to three days.
 It is less than 3 inches in length and often is inserted into a superficial vein of the hand or forearm.

 - Long peripheral IV: 3-8 inches in length and is typically inserted into the larger veins of the upper arm with the IV tip extending below the shoulder region.
 It can be used up to 30 days.

-- Peripherally Inserted Central Catheter (PICC): 18-20 inched in length and is inserted into the larger veins of the upper arm then threaded into the central circulation above the heart.
-It can be used up to 1 year.
+- Peripherally Inserted Central Catheter (PICC): 18-20 inches in length and is inserted into the larger veins of the upper arm then threaded into the central circulation above the heart.
+It can be used up to one year.